Christopher A. Jethrow

 216-579-1700 ext.
 257

-Christopher is experienced in preparing and prosecuting patent applications in the mechanical and electro-mechanical arts, and trademark applications.
-Additionally, his practice includes rendering infringement, patentability, and validity opinions.
+Christopher is experienced in preparing and prosecuting patent applications in the mechanical and electro-mechanical arts and handling trademark applications.
+His practice also includes rendering infringement, patentability, and validity opinions.

-Prior to entering the practice of law, Christopher was a mechanical engineer for STERIS Corporation and General Electric, Corporation.
-Christopher was responsible for designing and validating mechanical systems related to liquid chemical sterilizers and diesel engines.
+Prior to entering the practice of law, Christopher was a mechanical engineer for STERIS Corporation and General Electric.
+His responsibilities included designing and validating mechanical systems related to liquid chemical sterilizers and diesel engines.

 During law school, Christopher was a member of The University of Akron Law Review (serving as Assistant Editor for 2005-2006) and The University of Akron Intellectual Property Law Journal (serving as Senior Board Member for 2006-2007).
 He was published in Volume 1 of The University of Akron Intellectual Property Law Journal for an article entitled “Phillips v.
 AWH Corporation: Asking Questions, But Refusing to Hear the Answer.”